-Sarang Shidore is Director of Studies and Senior Research Fellow at the Quincy Institute, and a senior non-resident fellow at the Council on Strategic Risks.
-He is also adjunct faculty at George Washington University, where he teaches a class on the geopolitics of climate change.
-His areas of research and analysis are geopolitical risk, grand strategy, and energy/climate security, with a special emphasis on Asia and the Global South.
-Sarang has collaborated and published with multiple organizations including the Asian Peace Program, Brookings Institution, Center for Strategic and International Studies, Council on Foreign Relations, Council on Strategic Risks, Oxford Analytica, Paulson Institute, Stimson Center, UK Ministry of Defense, and Woodwell Climate Research Center.
-He has more than 90 publications to his credit in peer-reviewed journals, edited volumes, and media outlets in his areas of expertise.
+Sarang Shidore is Director of the Global South Program at the Quincy Institute, and a senior non-resident fellow at the Council on Strategic Risks.
+He is also a member of the adjunct faculty at George Washington University, where he teaches a class on the geopolitics of climate change.
+His areas of research and analysis are geopolitical risk, grand strategy, and climate security, with a special emphasis on the Global South and Asia.
+Sarang has more than 100 publications to his credit in journals, edited volumes, and media outlets in his areas of expertise, including in Foreign Affairs, The New York Times, The Nation, South China Morning Post, Council on Foreign Relations and others.
 Prior to his current role at the Quincy Institute, Sarang was a senior research scholar at the University of Texas at Austin and senior global analyst at the geopolitical risk firm Stratfor Inc. and previously also spent more than a decade in engineering and product management in the technology industry.